 A GUIDE TO THE BEST WINE REGIONS OF SOUTH AUSTRALIA

-If you are considering a trip to Adelaide, you have probably heard that the best wine regions of South Australia are on the doorstep of the city.
-So to make your job of choosing which ones to visit, we are going to give you a quick rundown.
+The wine regions of South Australia are renowned across the globe.
+Some of Australia’s very best drops come from this part of the country.
+If you are a wine lover planning to visit the South Australian capital, Adelaide, you have probably heard that the best wineries in Australia are on the doorstep of the city.
+Unless you have a month to spare, you are going to have to settle on visiting just a handful, so to make your job of choosing which ones to visit, we are going to give you a quick rundown.

 - How to Decide which South Australian Wine Regions to visit